confueth/FreysaDigitalTwinRanking/README.md

 ---

-Developed with ❤️ for the Freysa.ai community.
+Developed with ❤️ by Confu.eth for the Freysa.ai community.